-A. MEASURE: Discuss how the project will close a gap and/or improve continuity or connections between jurisdictions.
+A. MEASURE: Bikeway Network Gaps, Physical Barriers, and Continuity of Bicycle Facilities Discuss how the project will close a gap and/or improve continuity or connections between jurisdictions.
 The applicant should include a description of gap improvements for the project.
 (100 Points)